-Flight Plan for Early Elementary Education (Certification grades P-5) with Track in Social Studies (BSR)
+Flight Plan for Early Elementary Education (Certification grades P-5) with Track in Social

+Studies (BSR)

-Teacher Education Admission Requirements: A minimum of 45 semester hours; 2.75 or higher overall GPA; 3.0 or higher GPA in EDTP 107, 201, MATH 151, & 152; Passing scores PRAXIS I PPST exam; "C" or better in English 102, "C" or better in Oral Communication course.
+Teacher Education Admission Requirements: A minimum of 45 semester hours; 2.75 or higher overall GPA; B- or better in all EDTP and EDSP courses and C or better in Math 151 and 152; Passing scores required PRAXIS entrance exam; "C" or better in English 102, "C" or better in Oral Communication course.
 Other requirements as outlined in Application Packet.

 Hours

 General Education Requirements 34

 The following are recommended courses to fulfill General Education Requirements:

-COM 115 Interpersonal Communication (OC)
+COMM 115 Interpersonal Communication (OC)

 GEOS 200 The Global Environment (S)

 Biology course and lab (S, SL)

 PAS 227 Survey of American Diversity (SBCD1)

 or SOC 210 Race in the U.S. (SBCD1)